Autonomous-Finance/dca-agent/README.md

 ## Configuration
 - **Initial Setup**: BaseToken, slippage, and swapAmount are set during initialization.
-- **Fixed Quote Token**: The QuoteToken configuration is static and cannot be changed after initialization.
+- **Fixed BaseToken**: The BaseToken configuration is static and cannot be changed after initialization.

 ## Deployment